microsoft/FluidFramework/samples/hosts/README.md

 ## Next Steps

-And that's all that's needed to create or load Prague documents.
+And that's all that's needed to create or load Fluid documents.
 It's intended to be light weight and simple to get setup as a host.
-And once done you gain full access to the power of the Prague platform.
+And once done you gain full access to the power of the Fluid platform.

-Once you have a host setup the next best step to try is using our Prague generator to create a new component.
+Once you have a host setup the next best step to try is using our Fluid generator to create a new component.
 Insructions for that are at https://github.com/Microsoft/Prague/blob/master/tools/generator-fluid/README.md.
 You can then publish this package to Verdaccio and load it inside of your new loader!

 When creating your new component also note that the API provides it access to the underlying loader.
 You can use this to follow similar attach steps as above to load components within your component.
-In this way your component can also serve as a host for other Prague content.
+In this way your component can also serve as a host for other Fluid content.
 It will just provide it's own `IPlatform` interface.